Highlights

 • Teahouse accommodation during the trek

-• Fresh fruit every evening after the dinner
+• Fresh fruit every evening after dinner

-• All Government paperwork with Manaslu special permit and MCAP ACAP conservation fees
+• All government paperwork with Manaslu special permit and MCAP/ACAP conservation fees

-• Company Duffel bag
+• Company Duffel Bag

 • Local Jeep reserve from Dharapani to Besi Shahar

-• Insurance and Equipment for Nepali crew
+• Insurance and Equipment for Nepali Crew

-• Medical Kit ( first add box)
+• Medical Kit (first aid box)

 • All government and local taxes